lawrennd/snippets/_policy/includes/data-as-a-convener.md

 \subsection{Data as a Convener}

-\slides{* Data allows externalisation of cognition.
+\slidesincremental{* Data allows externalisation of cognition.
 * Even when not existing, can ask: What data would we want?}

 \notes{To improve communication, we need to 'externalise cognition':